tom0334/CombiChess/README.md

 # CombiChess

 CombiChess a "chess engine" that combines 3 engines into one.
-It works by essentially asking 3 different engines what the they think is the best move for a given position, and then applying some logic to determine what move to actually do.
+It works by asking 3 different engines what they think the best move is for a given position, and then applying some logic to determine what move to actually do.
 After initial testing, it seems like it can easily beat the strongest of the 3 engines on its own.

 The rules that it uses are fairly simple:
   * If 2 out of 3 engines give the same best move, then do that move and cancel work of the third.